KawaiiFiveO/Adeon/README.md

 ### Strength

-Adeon is currently estimated to play at an ~2100 Elo level.
+Adeon (Normal/Cheater) is currently estimated to play at a ~2100 Elo level, but profiles such as Unhinged Gambiteer are weaker, estimated around ~1600.

 ### TODO

-* Implement opening book file
 * Add more playing profiles
+* Improve search efficiency and depth

 ### Credits